-- A. Nothing in the Public Order or these Implementation Measures shall relieve an Affected Tenant of liability for unpaid Rent. - B. An Affected Tenant that was unable to pay Rent during the Moratorium Period will have a period of 12 months after the expiration of the Moratorium Period to pay all Back Rent. - C. During the 12-month grace period, the Landlord may collect Rent as it accrues for each rental period but may not terminate the tenancy of an Affected Tenant for nonpayment of Back Rent. - D. If during the Local Moratorium Period the Landlord exercises a legal right to draw upon the Affected Tenant's deposit under Civil Code Section 1950.7 for payment of Rent, then the Affected Tenant may elect to have payment of Back Rent during the 12-month grace allocated to the deposit to restore the amount drawn down by the Landlord, in which case such amount shall be credited to the Back Rent owed.
+- D. During the 12-month grace period, the Landlord may collect Rent as it accrues for each rental period but may not terminate the tenancy of an Affected Tenant for nonpayment of Back Rent.
+During the 12-month grace period, the Landlord may terminate the tenancy of an Affected Tenant for nonpayment of Rent accruing during the grace period. - E. If during the Local Moratorium Period the Landlord exercises a legal right to draw upon the Affected Tenant's deposit under Civil Code Section 1950.7 for payment of Rent, then the Affected Tenant may elect to have payment of Back Rent during the 12-month grace allocated to the deposit to restore the amount drawn down by the Landlord, in which case such amount shall be credited to the Back Rent owed. - F. A Landlord and Affected Tenant are encouraged to mutually agree to a plan for the payment of Back Rent ("Repayment Plan") during the 12-month grace period; however, a Landlord may not require an Affected Tenant to enter into a Repayment Plan.
+By mutual agreement of a Landlord and Affected Tenant, the Repayment Plan also may waive portions of what an Affected Tenant owes in Back Rent, and may grant an Affected Tenant additional time to pay Back Rent beyond the 12-month grace period. - G. An Affected Tenant's failure to comply with an agreed upon Repayment Plan prior to the end of the 12-month grace period is not cause to evict.
+If a Landlord and Affected Tenant do not agree on a Repayment Plan, then a Landlord may have cause to evict an Affected Tenant based on the unpaid Back Rent once the 12month grace period ends. - H. A Landlord is prohibited from evicting an Affected Tenant for the failure to pay Back Rent, unless a Landlord can demonstrate that, among other things required by law, prior to delivering a Notice of Termination, the Landlord offered the Affected Tenant a reasonable Repayment Plan over the 12-month grace period, beginning from the expiration of the Moratorium Period.
+This Section 8.H is deemed to be satisfied regardless of whether the Affected Tenant agrees to the offered Repayment Plan. - I. Subject to the requirements of Section 8.H above, upon the expiration of the 12-month grace period, the Landlord may take such actions as allowed by State and local law to seek recovery of possession of the Commercial Property for the nonpayment of Back Rent.

-- E. A Landlord and Affected Tenant are encouraged to mutually agree to a plan for the payment of Back Rent ("Repayment Plan") during the 12-month grace period; however, a Landlord may not require an Affected Tenant to enter into a Repayment Plan.
-By mutual agreement of a Landlord and Affected Tenant, the Repayment Plan also may waive portions of what an Affected Tenant owes in Back Rent, and may grant an Affected Tenant additional time to pay Back Rent beyond the 12-month grace period. - F. An Affected Tenant's failure to comply with an agreed upon Repayment Plan prior to the end of the 12-month grace period is not cause to evict.
-If a Landlord and Affected Tenant do not agree on a Repayment Plan, then a Landlord may have cause to evict an Affected Tenant based on the unpaid Back Rent once the 12month grace period ends. - G. A Landlord is prohibited from evicting an Affected Tenant for the failure to pay Back Rent, unless a Landlord can demonstrate that, among other things required by law, prior to delivering a Notice of Termination, the Landlord offered the Affected Tenant a reasonable Repayment Plan over the 12-month grace period, beginning from the expiration of the Moratorium Period.
-This Section 8.G is deemed to be satisfied regardless of whether the Affected Tenant agrees to the offered Repayment Plan. - H. Subject to the requirements of Section 8.G, upon the expiration of the 12-month grace period, the Landlord may take such actions as allowed by State and local law to collect any Back Rent that remains unpaid, including seeking recovery of possession of the Commercial Property. - Section 9.
+Section 9.
 Inspection and Copying of Records.
 Landlords must retain for a period of at least one year after expiration of the Moratorium Period all records and documents pertaining to every Notice of Termination that is given and every unlawful detainer proceeding that is commenced or prosecuted during the Moratorium Period and must permit inspection and copying of such records and documents by the Economic Development Division or its agents.
 For every Notice of Termination that is given and every unlawful detainer proceeding that is commenced or prosecuted based on an Affected Tenant's failure to pay Rent during the 12-month grace period for payment of Back Rent, the relevant records and documents must be retained for a period of at least one year after expiration of the 12-month grace period.